seethroughdev/status-crawler/README.md

 There are several configuration options in casperjs-spider.
 You can set them individually in the command line, or by editing the config portion of [spider.js](https://github.com/pensive612/casperjs-spider/blob/master/spider.js).

-*It might help to refer to the default config options in the top of [spider.js](https://github.com/pensive612/casperjs-spider/blob/master/spider.js) for examples*
+*It might help to refer to the default config options in [config.js](https://github.com/pensive612/casperjs-spider/blob/master/config.js) for examples*

 **start-url** *\*required*